PhilippeBekaert/hdspeconf/README.md

 This will build the hdspeconf executable in your repository clone folder.

+**Installation**

+- Copy hdspeconf and dialog-warning.png to a folder of your choice, e.g. /usr/local/bin.

 **Usage**

-- cd to your repository clone folder and type
+- cd to your repository clone folder, or make sure hdspeconf is in a folder in your $PATH, and type

      hdspeconf